Tdev95/JWM/README.md

 Unlike regular macaroons, macaroons that are part of a JWM object have their caveats shaped as a key-value pair, similar to JWT claims.

 ## Installation

-Because the repository is currently still private, installation through the python package index is not possible.
-Therefore temporarily installation has to be done manually using the wheel (.whl) file.
+For now, installation is possible using the wheel (.whl) file.
+JWM may be uploaded to the python package index in the future.

 ```
 pip install JWM-1.0-py3-none-any.whl
 ```